MicrosoftDocs/azure-docs/articles/cloud-services/cloud-services-guestos-update-matrix.md

 ---
 # Azure Guest OS releases and SDK compatibility matrix
 Provides you with up-to-date information about the latest Azure Guest OS releases for Cloud Services.
-This information will help you plan your upgrade path before a Guest OS is disabled.
+This information helps you plan your upgrade path before a Guest OS is disabled.
 If you configure your roles to use *automatic* Guest OS updates as described in [Azure Guest OS Update Settings][Azure Guest OS Update Settings], it is not vital that you read this page.

 > [!IMPORTANT]
 > This page applies to Cloud Services web and worker roles, which run on top of a Guest OS.
 It does **not apply** to IaaS Virtual Machines.